edorsey1/Senior-Design/README_SOFTWARE.md

 With Android Studio downloaded you can add an existing project.
 This can be done by downloading the IOTKithcen folder as a zip and then opening it with Android Studio.
 Below is how you can navigate to the application.

     20-21-IotKitchen/Bluetooth/IOTKITCHEN/app/src/main/

+An error may occur if you initially try and build/run the app.
+To fix this error click Gradle on the far upper left of Android Studio and go to

+    IOTKITCHEN -> Tasks -> android

+And then double click signingReport.
+At this point some stuff should run in the run tab, accessed by clicking the Run button at the bottom left of Android Studio.
+At this point copy the string of HEX to the right of SHA1: and go to your firebase project.
+Once into your firebase project, navigate to Project Settings.
+Finally, scroll down to SHA certificate fingerprints and add the copied string to this list.
+Now the app should be ready to run.

+Then connect your android device or create a virtual device and build and run the application using the green arrow near the top middle of Android Studio, amking sure your desired device is selected in the box to the left of the arrow.

+An error may occur,

 ## Natural Language Understanding
 #### Repository Overview